StoryMD health dashboard

 Ideation

-Collaborating with the team, we prioritized four foundational ideas to balance technical constraints with user needs.
+We prioritized four foundational ideas to balance technical constraints with user needs.
 We focused on two primary challenges: Effortless syncing and Clarifying results.

 Pinned favorites